-2NG3 - Winter 2024
+Commerce 2NG3 Negotiation Winter 2025 Course Outline

+Human Resource Management DeGroote School of Business McMaster University

+INSTRUCTOR AND CONTACT INFORMATION

+Carolyn Capretta

+Instructor

+Email and office hour details on Avenue

+Tutorial Assistants: TBA

+Note: you need to attend your registered lectures and tutorials as there will be group work and in class random reflections throughout the term

+Course website: On Avenue to Learn

+COURSE ELEMENTS

+Credit Value: 3 Leadership: Yes IT skills: No Global view: Yes A2L: Yes Ethics: No Numeracy: Written skills: Yes No Participation: Yes Innovation: Yes Group work: Yes Oral skills: Yes Evidence-based: Yes Experiential: No Final Exam: Yes Guest speaker(s): TBA

+COURSE INFORMATION

-Commerce 2NG3 Negotiation Winter 2024 Course Outline Information, Marketing, Operations Area DeGroote School of Business McMaster University INSTRUCTOR AND CONTACT INFORMATION Carolyn Capretta Instructor Email and office hour details on Avenue Course website: On Avenue to Learn COURSE ELEMENTS Credit Value: 3 A2L: N Participation: N Evidence-based: N Yes Yes Leadership: Ethics: Innovation: Experiential: No Yes IT skills: Numeracy: Group work: Final Exam: Yes Yes Global view: Written skills: Oral skills: Guest speaker(s): No Yes -- ------------ -- ----------- --- ------------ -- ----------- COURSE INFORMATION Lectures: 2hr x 1/wk Tutorials: 1hr/wk as per course schedule Course Delivery Mode: In-person Course Description: The purpose of this course is to provide students with foundational knowledge on the theories and practice of negotiation and its sub-processes; they will also learn important skills on the use of strategies and tactics, conflict resolution, and the tenets of ethical bargaining.
+Lectures: 2hr x 1/wk

+Tutorials: 1hr/wk as per course schedule

+Course Delivery Mode: In-person

+Course Description: The purpose of this course is to provide students with foundational knowledge on the theories and practice of negotiation and its sub-processes; they will also learn important skills on the use of strategies and tactics, conflict resolution, and the tenets of ethical bargaining.
 Embracing experiential learning, students will take part in case studies and exercises to deepen their knowledge of the skills required in negotiations.

-MEETING DETAILS The first class for each section will be:
+MEETING DETAILS

-C04: Mo January 8, 2024 10:30am - 12:20am

-- C02: Tu January 9, 2024 8:30am 10:20am - C01: Tu January 9, 2024 2:30pm 4:20pm - C03: Tu January 9 2024 4:30pm 6:20pm - Note: The tutorials start in Week 2, on Fri.
-Jan.
-19th See course schedule on Avenue for full details, including locations of the lectures and tutorials.
-IMPORTANT LINKS - Mosaic - Avenue to Learn - Student Accessibility Services Accommodations - McMaster University Library COURSE LEARNING OUTCOMES Upon successful completion of this course, students will be able to: • Explain the general nature of negotiation.
+See course schedule on Avenue for full details, including locations for class and tutorials.
+Please see Mosaic for the location of your registered class and tutorial.

+IMPORTANT LINKS

+- Mosaic

+- Avenue to Learn

+- Student Accessibility Services Accommodations

+- McMaster University Library

+COURSE LEARNING OUTCOMES

+Upon successful completion of this course, students will be able to:

+- Explain the general nature of negotiation.
 This objective is paramount because many of the important phenomena in negotiation, e.g., interests, goals, cooperation, are ambiguous and often do not have "right" answers. - Describe the central concepts in negotiation.
-These concepts will be the building blocks from which we can systematically understand and evaluate a negotiation process. - Understand how to use the negotiation process as an effective means for resolving conflict in organizations. - Analyze the behavior of individuals, groups, and organizations in negotiation. - Manage the negotiation process, including pre-negotiation. - Evaluate the costs and benefits of alternative actions including mediation and arbitration.
-COURSE LEARNING GOALS The purpose of this course is to support learners with:
+These concepts will be the building blocks from which we can systematically understand and evaluate a negotiation process. - Understand how to use the negotiation process as an effective means for resolving conflict in organizations. - Analyze the behavior of individuals, groups, and organizations in negotiation. - Manage the negotiation process, including pre-negotiation. - Evaluate the costs and benefits of alternative actions including mediation and arbitration. - Demonstrate critical thinking through in-class self-reflection and continuous learning in negotiation. - Meet all deadlines and complete all course components as instructed.